AdamM1909/Projects-/README.md

 "# Projects"

-This repo has my "from scratch" Python scripts in
+This repo has my "from scratch" Python scripts in.